-Fushimi Inari Shrine (Taisha) - An important Shinto shrine in southern Kyoto, Fushimi Inari is most famous for its thousands of vermillion torii gates which form a network of tunnels around the main shrine buildings.
+Fushimi Inari Shrine - An important Shinto shrine in southern Kyoto, Fushimi Inari is famous for its thousands of vermillion torii gates, which form a network of tunnels around the main shrine buildings.
 The shrine itself is dedicated to Inari, the Shinto god of rice.
-There are many fox statues in the grounds of the shrine as foxes are thought to be Inari's messengers.
+There are many fox statues in the grounds of the shrine, as foxes are thought to be Inari's messengers.

-Origami - Origami, from "oru" meaning to fold and "kami" meaning paper, was first recorded in Japan in the Heian Period (794-1185) and as paper was still a rare commodity in this time period, origami was very much a pastime for the elite.
+Origami - The word origami comes from 'oru', meaning 'to fold', and 'kami', meaning 'paper'.
+It was first recorded in Japan in the Heian Period (794-1185).
+As paper was still a rare commodity in this period, origami was a pastime for the elite.